China’s auto exports to Mexico still rising; but face challenges in US from Trump presidency

 Chinese makers have been following this practise for years.
 But since his election victory in November, Trump has threatened to increase tariffs on automotive imports from Mexico, trade sources told Fastmarkets.

-In the first three quarters of 2024, Mexico imported 353,416 units of fully manufactured vehicles from China, a volume only exceeded by Russia.
+In the first three quarters of 2024, Mexico imported 353,416 units of fully manufactured vehicles from China.
+This volume was only exceeded by Russia.
 The country was also the second-largest importer of Chinese vehicles last year.

-Total automotive imports from China into Mexico reached 415,000 units in 2023, a figure that has been increasing for five years, according to the China Association of Automobile Manufacturers (CAAM).
+Total automotive imports from China into Mexico reached 415,000 units in 2023.
+This figure has been increasing for five years, according to the China Association of Automobile Manufacturers (CAAM).

-Sales by carmakers BYD, JAC Group, Geely and other Chinese brands in Mexico totalled 129,329,000 units in 2023, up by 63% year on year, according to Mexican institutes INEGI and AMDA.
+Sales by carmakers BYD, JAC Group, Geely and other Chinese brands in Mexico totalled 129,329,000 units in 2023.
+This was a 63% increase year on year, according to Mexican institutes INEGI and AMDA.

 “China became Mexico’s largest auto importer in 2023.
-Vehicles from China account for 30% of Mexico’s total auto imports, and Chinese auto brands take nearly 20% of Mexico’s market share,” an industry analyst said.
+Vehicles from China account for 30% of Mexico’s total auto imports.
+Chinese auto brands take nearly 20% of Mexico’s market share,” an industry analyst said.

 SAIC Motor, Chery and JAC Group were the three best-performing Chinese automakers in Mexico.
 SAIC’s MG brand entered the top 10 sales list in Mexico last year, with sales exceeding 60,000 units, according to MG.